cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Attacks on weak RSA keys are described in CrypTool's online help at Help \ Scenarios \ RSA cryptosystem (demonstration), under the topic "3.
-Attack on the RSA algorithm", which explains that factorisation of the module can break the method.
+Attack on the RSA algorithm", which explains that factorization of the module can break the method.
      This is implemented, but not visualized.
    - Attacks on other asymmetric methods are not implemented in CrypTool yet.
 To attack Diffie-Hellman, DSA or EC-DSA, one